 Yet, doing good backups is hard work.
 Most non-technical people will find that creating backups is quite a bit of a headache.
-So yes, most people take the easy way out ... and just hope nothing goes wrong.
+So yes, most people take the easy way out (and skip them completely) ... and just hope nothing goes wrong.

 So yeah, you need to have backups.

-Well, the service you get from this host means that backups are fully handled - you really have to do absolutely nothing.
+Well, the service you get from WP Engine means that backups are fully handled - you really have to do absolutely nothing.

-Backup points are exactly what they sound like, points at which a full backup of your website has been performed.
+Backup points are exactly what they sound like, points at which a full backup of your WordPress setup has been performed.

 By default, you'll get what is called a Daily Checkpoint, essentially this means that you have, at the very least a daily backup of your site.

 You can then choose to perform more manual backups by clicking on Back up now, should you be planning to perform a drastic (risky) change - and want to make sure you have a working version to revert to.